Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

   Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the *Nutil* software, listed `here <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.

   These instructions describe the use of *ilastik* for the QUINT workflow.
-Find the latest ilastik instructions and download `here <https://www.ilastik.org /download.html>`_.
+Find full ilastik user documentation and download `here <https://www.ilastik.org /download.html>`_.
 RRID:SCR\_015246.

-* *Ilastik* is a supervised machine learning tool for feature extraction by segmentation.
+* *Iiastik* is a supervised machine learning tool that supports feature extraction by segmentation.
-* The segmentations from *ilastik* are 8-bit PNG images that appear black.
+* The segmentations from *ilastik* are 8-bit PNG images that appear black in appearance.
 They should not be used directly in *Nutil*.
 * To make them compatible with *Nutil*, apply the Glasbey lookup table with a tool such as *FIJI*.
 This applies constrasting RGB colours to the different classes, which visualises the labels, allowing a validation step prior to quantification.
 * Instructions for how to do this are found below.